 The Early Learning Goals summarise the knowledge skills and understanding that the children should have gained in these areas by the end of the Reception year.
-The progress of children is tracked using Development Matters age bands.
+The progress

 Teachers and teaching assistants implement the seven areas of learning (Prime & Specific) and Characteristics of Effective Learning across the daily routine.
 To ensure the maximum amount of progress for the maximum number of children for the maximum amount of time, a robust observation and assessment cycle is in place.